franciscoabsilva/Tree-LEIC/README.md

 This project allows users to represent complex praxis family trees

 ## Run
-To run the code simply clone the repository, go to the folder and type "java AppGUI.java" in cmd.
+To run the code simply clone the repository, go to the folder and type "./runAppGUI.sh" in cmd.